EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/workflow-examples.md

 # Workflow Examples

-These examples will help guide you in the process of creating different types of containers.
+The following sections will help guide you in the process of creating different types of containers.

 For a complete list of examples, please see our SHS Container Samples repository, at [EPCCed/shs-container-samples](https://github.com/EPCCed/tre-container-samples).